 - Monday – Friday, 15:00-15:45, 50 Park Place (First Floor)

 - Wednesday morning, 09.30-10:15, 50 Park Place (First Floor)

-- Heath Park Campus will also hold a drop in service from September 2014 (details to be confirmed)
+- Heath Park Campus will also hold a weekly drop in service from February 2015 (details to be confirmed)

-You can also access our virtual walk in by using our Instant Messenger service.
+You can also access our virtual walk in by using our 'Chat live to a member of the Team' service.
 Just type into the ‘Ask our Student Wellbeing Team Live’ form and we will respond.
-We are normally online at the following times:
+A member of the team will usually be available at the following times:

 We know how hectic a student timetable can be, so we regularly bring our services to you!
 A ‘Wellbeing Hotspot’ is a chance to get some wellbeing advice on the move.
 The Team regularly hits the street, visiting various popular locations on Campus such as libraries, Halls of Residence, Cafes and study rooms, where you can meet us, learn about the support available, ask for advice, pick up some self-help materials or speak to a member of the team privately.

 Hotspots are a chance for you to: